Edgewater Theatre District

 Interested in helping your local theatres live on the Edge?
 Donate to the Edgewater Theatre District and help the Edgewater Chamber of Commerce continue to help the arts flourish into our community.

 Are you a small business owner looking to show your support in the arts and adopt an Edgewater theatre in the spirit of the 2019 pledge?
 Contact Katrina Balog at email@example.com to learn more.

 Chicago is known nation-wide for its iconic storefront theatre scene – it’s the kind of theatre where you’ll experience knock-your-socks off acting and innovative, jaw-dropping productions from intimate 50-100 seat theatres.
 With over twenty theatre companies based in Edgewater, the neighborhood is a hotbed for the kind of theatre that’s put Chicago on the map.

 There is no reason not to explore the theatres that are helping to make Edgewater the vibrant, exciting community that it is.
 The theatres are within walking distance of virtually every home in Edgewater, and ticket prices are extremely reasonable.
 Whether it’s a play for young audiences, a great date night, or the perfect way to entertain out-of-town guests, Edgewater’s theatre community has something for every occasion!

-In 2016, the Edgewater Theatre District, comprised of 22 local theatres, had a huge impact on the small business ecosystem.
-The District brought an impressive 51,000 people to the neighborhood through their 1,550 performances!
-Now the Theatre District is in full swing for 2018 and it’s time to meet them, create new partnerships, and continue to strengthen the overall community.
+In 2017, the Edgewater Theatre District, comprised of 22 local theatres, had a huge impact on the small business ecosystem.
+The District brought an impressive 46,629 people to the neighborhood through their 1,366 performances!

 Click here for an Edgewater Theatre performance calendar.